imoneoi/Adams/README.md

 Care should be taken as matrix-based optimizers (e.g. Muon).

 1. **Non‑matrix parameters.** Disable the matrix‑based part (spectral decay) for parameters that are scalars, vectors, or collections of vectors (e.g. LayerNorm, Embedding, Output Head, etc.) by setting `param.use_spectral_decay = False`.
 Adams uses a separate decoupled L2 term, controlled by `scalar_vector_weight_decay` (default `0.1`).
 2. **Batched matrices.** Parameters that are conceptually multiple matrices concatenated along leading dimensions (e.g., attention QKV projections) should be expressed with shape `(B, M, N)`.
-Adams treats all dimensions except the last two as batch dimensions.
+Adams treats all dimensions except the last two as batch dimensions. （P.S.
+In our experiments, we treat each Attention head q,k,v as separate projection matrices.
+E.g. there are 24 (8 head * 3) matrices in QKV proj for 8 MHA heads）

 ## Practical Tips ✏️